-- Summary of feedback received. - Summary of what audience perceived was well done/worked well in both content and delivery. - Summary of potential areas to improve in both content and delivery.

-2. Reflecting on your thoughts of your presentation - what did you do well, and what will you do differently next time?(Approximate 50-60 words)
+- Summary of feedback received. - Summary of what the audience perceived was well done/worked well in both content and delivery. - Summary of potential areas to improve in both content and delivery. - 2.
+Reflecting on your thoughts on your presentation what did you do well, and what will you do differently next time?
+(Approximate 50-60 words)

-Assessor note: The student outlines their thoughts about their presentation - what was well done (content/delivery), what needs to improve for next time (content/delivery)
+The student must outline their thoughts about their presentation - what was well done (content/delivery) and what needs to be improved for next time (content/delivery).

-3. Taking on board all feedback (from your audience and your own reflections), how will you improve your communication next time?(Approximate 40-50 words)
+3. Taking on board all feedback (from your audience and your own reflections), how will you improve your communication next time?
+(Approximate 40-50 words)

-Assessor note: The student creates a plan to take on feedback to improve and refine communication next time.
-Specific actions are outlined.
+The student must create a plan to take on feedback to improve and refine communication next time.
+Specific actions must be outlined in the plan.